Amey23/Assignment/README.md

 #### Pyemotion is the python package which will help you to extract the emotions from the content.

-- Processes any textual message and recognizes the emotion embedded in it.
+- Processes any textual message and recognize the emotions embedded in it.
 - Compatible with 5 different emotion categories as Happy, Angry, Sad, Surprise and Fear.

 # Features